sinyyl/Path_Planning_Peoject/README.md

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.

+## Model Documentation
+The path planning algorithm uses a cost function approach.
+A list of vehicle positions can be estabished, based on the sensor fusion data.
+Due to the flaws in sensor fusion module, sometimes the vehicles need to be predicated based on the previous situation.
+To avoid the vehicle getting into harmful positions.
+Using the cost function, the cost of all 3 lanes can be evaluated.
+Rather than just look at the vehicle's left/right, this approach can let the vehicle get into the lane that is 2 lanes across, despite the next next to the current lane might have a higher cost.
+Of course, that is if it is safe to go across the middle lane.
+Also, to reward the vehicle to stay in the current lane if the cost for the 3 lanes are the same(usually when all are 0), I subtract a small number on the cost for current lane.
+To encourage the vehicle not to go across 2 lanes if not necessary, I add a small number to the lanes that is 2 lanes across.
+Despite of the best effort to stay in the fastest lane, ther are still situations that the road is completely blocked.
+Then the break will be engaged, and the vehicle will reduce the speed for now while seeking the opportunity to get out of the block.
+Althrough the program is not simple, the logic behind need a lot of thinking, the program is still primitive for the situation.
+Every about 6 to 8 miles, there will appear a situation that the program is not able to handle thus causing an accident.
 ---

 ## Dependencies